Parkopedia/.github/PULL_REQUEST_TEMPLATE.md

 Were tests added to cover these changes?
 Are all of the CI checks passing?

-# Checklist:
+# Checklist

 - [ ] My code follows the style guidelines of this project
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] New and existing unit tests pass locally with my changes
+- [ ] New and existing tests pass with my changes